underpig1/octos/docs/about/contributing.md

 - `scripts/`: batch scripts for building and packaging

 ## Building the app from source
+Here you can learn how to locally setup the environment and build the app from source.

-Octos is written in [C++/Win32](https://learn.microsoft.com/en-us/windows/win32/api/) and is mainly powered by [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/Microsoft-edge/webview2/?form=MA13LH) for displaying web content.
-Building is done with [MSBuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild?view=vs-2022) from the command line and uses [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/overview) for package management.
+Octos is written in [C++/Win32](https://learn.microsoft.com/en-us/windows/win32/api/) and is mainly powered by [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/Microsoft-edge/webview2) for displaying web content.
+Building is done with [MSBuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild) from the command line and uses [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/overview) for package management.

-To build the app, you must be using a [Visual Studio Integrated Developer Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022) to correctly set up the environment and necessary binaries.
+To build the app, you must be using a [Visual Studio Integrated Developer Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell) to correctly set up the environment and necessary binaries.
 Next, navigate to the `octos/` directory.

 In the developer command prompt, install dependencies (as specified in `vcpkg.json`):
 ```